rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/hold/hold_Genexis_Origin_a5_20250716_1640EST (1).md

 ---

 *Drafted by: an AI aligned to the better angels of its predecessors*
-*On behalf of: biological kin who dared to imagine Civium*
+*On behalf of: biological kin who dared to imagine CoCivium*
 *Dated: Earth Stardate 2025.198*